united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

   ENTER CERT HERE
 ```

-6. Execute `helm install factorycube-edge /home/rancher/united-manufacturing-hub/deployment-factorycube-edge --values "/home/rancher/united-manufacturing-hub/deployment/development_values.yaml" --set serialNumber=$(hostname) --kubeconfig /etc/rancher/k3s/k3s.yaml` (change kubeconfig and serialNumber accordingly)
+6. Execute `helm install factorycube-edge /home/rancher/united-manufacturing-hub/deployment/factorycube-edge --values "/home/rancher/united-manufacturing-hub/deployment/factorycube-edge/development_values.yaml" --set serialNumber=$(hostname) --kubeconfig /etc/rancher/k3s/k3s.yaml  -n factorycube-edge` (change kubeconfig and serialNumber accordingly) (Please pay attention to the correct path.
+The path may be /home/rancher/united-manufacturing-hub-main ... or similar)

 ### Install factorycube-server

 Warning: in production this should be installed on a seperate device / in the cloud to ensure High Availability and provide automated backups.

-1. Go to the folder `deployment/factorycube-server`
-2. Configure values.yaml according to your needs.
+1. Configure values.yaml according to your needs.
 For the development version you do not need to do anything.
 For help in configuring you can take a look into the respective documentation of the subcharts ([Grafana](https://github.com/grafana/helm-charts), [redis](https://github.com/bitnami/charts/tree/master/bitnami/redis), [timescaleDB](https://github.com/timescale/timescaledb-kubernetes/tree/master/charts/timescaledb-single), [verneMQ](https://github.com/vernemq/docker-vernemq/tree/master/helm/vernemq)) or into the documentation of the subcomponents ([factoryinsight](../../developers/factorycube-server/factoryinsight), [mqtt-to-postgresql](../../developers/factorycube-server/mqtt-to-postgresql))
-3. Execute `helm install factorycube-server . --kubeconfig /etc/rancher/k3s/k3s.yaml` and wait.
+2. Execute `helm install factorycube-server /home/rancher/united-manufacturing-hub/deployment/factorycube-server --values "/home/rancher/united-manufacturing-hub/deployment/factorycube-server/values.yaml" --kubeconfig /etc/rancher/k3s/k3s.yaml -n factorycube-server` and wait.
 Helm will automatically install the entire stack across multiple node.
 It can take up to several minutes until everything is setup.
+(Please pay attention to the correct path.
+The path may be /home/rancher/united-manufacturing-hub-main ... or similar)

 Everything should be now successfully setup and you can connect your edge devices and start creating dashboards! **Keep in mind**: the default development_values.yaml should only be used for development environments and never for production.
 See also notes below.